martinwithaar/Encryptor4j/README.md

 **Note:** Constructing an *Encryptor* with an explicit IV will set `prependIV` to `false` automatically.

 ## Best practices
 Encryption does not guarantee security out-of-the-box.
-A certain level of understanding is required to choose the correct algorithm, block cipher mode, key size etc.
+A certain degree of understanding is required to choose the correct algorithm, block cipher mode, key size etc.

 **Here are some tips:**
 * Do not use DES; see https://en.wikipedia.org/wiki/Data_Encryption_Standard#Security_and_cryptanalysis